- About Us

 Illegal and inappropriate speed is the single biggest contributory factor in fatal road crashes.
 It increases both the risk of a crash happening and the severity of injuries that result.
 Managing speed is therefore the most important measure to reduce death and injury on our roads.

-The objective of the iSafer campaign is to contribute to reducing speed-related road deaths and injuries through the identification and promotion of best practice.
-The project includes a special focus on Intelligent Speed Assistance (ISA) and promoting its use at European and national level.
+The objective of the iSafer campaign was to contribute to reducing speed-related road deaths and injuries through the identification and promotion of best practice.
+The project included a special focus on Intelligent Speed Assistance (ISA) and promoting its use at European and national level.

-InfographicHow does ISA work, and how could it boost road safety?
-Download and share our infographic.
-Also available in Spanish and French.
+BriefingHow does ISA work, and how could it boost road safety?
+Find out more on our web page dedicated to ISA technologies.

 - Seminars at a national and European level, aiming to raise awareness of the risks of speeding, and exploring the best strategies for introduction of ISA.